 Do you know what the trend says?

-As per the Google trends, the .NET core is making rounds of the internet and is leveraging in the enterprise market.
+As per the Google trends, ASP.NET Core Development is making rounds of the internet and is leveraging in the enterprise market.

 Moreover, in a Visual Studio Live!
 Conference Keynote, Microsoft affirmed that .NET Core is the future of .NET ecosystem which includes runtime, JIT, AOT, GC, BCL (Base class library), C#, VB.NET, F#, ASP.NET, Entity Framework, ML.NET, WinForms, WPF, and Xamarin.